gastonstat/packyourcode/packyourcode.utf8.md

 ## Our working example

 The third option is the actual structure for our __working example__.
-Starting with a default structure, we can add more elements like a `README.md` files, and directories for `tests/` and `vignettes/`.
-The extra directory `inst/` is generated in the building process.

 <div class="figure" style="text-align: center">
 <img src="images/pkg-structures3.png" alt="Filestructure of the working example" width="30%" />
-<p class="caption">(\#fig:unnamed-chunk-93)Filestructure of the working example</p>
+<p class="caption">(\#fig:unnamed-chunk-94)Filestructure of the working example</p>
 </div>

 Starting with a default structure, we can add more elements like a `README.md` files, and directories for `tests/` and `vignettes/`.
 The extra directory `inst/` is generated in the building process.

+You can add more files and directories to make a more complex and _robust_ package.
+However, to keep a focused scope on this book we will concentrate on the above structure.